Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: Introduction and fold maps.

-A {\it linear} bundle is a bundle whose fiber is an unit sphere or an unit disc and whose structure groups act linearly in a canonical way.
-A {\it singular} point of a differentiable map $c$ is a point at which the rank of the differential of the map drops.
+A {\it linear} bundle is a bundle whose fiber is a unit sphere or a unit disk and whose structure group acts linearly on its fiber in a canonical way.
+A {\it singular} point of a differentiable map $c$ is a point at which the rank of the differential of the map is smaller than both the dimensions of the manifolds of the domain and the target.
 The set $S(c)$ of all singular points is the {\it singular set} of the map.
-The {\it singular value set} is the image of the singular set.
-The {\it regular value set} of the map is the complement of the singular value set.
+The {\it singular value set} of the map is the image of the singular set.
+The {\it regular value set} of the map is the complementary set of the singular value set in the manifold of the target.
 A {\it singular {\rm (}regular{\rm )} value} is a point in the singular (resp. regular) value set.

-\subsection{Fold maps}
+\subsection{Fold maps.}